Kevga/BeatSaberCinema/README.md

 }
 ```

+## FAQ
+### I can't download any videos.
+What do I do?
+This can have multiple causes.
+1) If you are unsure how to download videos for maps, refer to the instructions [here](https://github.com/Kevga/BeatSaberCinema#3-downloading-videos).
+2) If you didn't install Cinema from ModAssistant, make sure you installed youtube-dl and FFmpeg in the Libs folder of Beat Saber.
+If one or both of these are not found, the mod will show you a message saying that these are missing.
+If Cinema doesn't show up at all in-game, please make sure you have all [dependencies](https://github.com/Kevga/BeatSaberCinema#1-installation) installed.
+3) If Cinema shows up in-game and says nothing about missing libraries, but your downloads still fail, try installing [Visual C++ 2010 Redist](https://www.microsoft.com/en-US/download/details.aspx?id=5555).
+This is required by youtube-dl, but can in some cases be missing.
+4) If you still can't download videos, please create an issue here on GitHub or contact me on Discord.
+Make sure to attach a log file.
+### I can download videos, but they don't show up.
+1) Check if Cinema is enabled in your Main Menu settings (the Cinema button on the left side)
+2) If you use **ReShade**, you might have to remove it to use Cinema.
+It's an incompatibility that I can't do anything about.
+To uninstall ReShade, delete the file `dxgi.dll` from your Beat Saber folder.
+3) If you have Cinema enabled, don't use ReShade and are sure that the video is downloaded, but it still doesn't play, please create an issue here on GitHub or contact me on Discord.
+### I have a custom youtube-dl config (e.g. for proxy usage), but Cinema ignores my config.
+What gives?
+Cinema intentionally ignores any global youtube-dl config you might have created.
+You still have the ability to configure youtube-dl however, by placing your config file in the `UserData` folder of Beat Saber and naming the file `youtube-dl.conf`.

 ## Contributing

 I'd gladly accept pull requests if you want to help out.
 To set up the development environment, create a file called `BeatSaberCinema.csproj.user` with the following content, and change the path where your Beat Saber installation is located, if necessary: